csye7125-fall2023-group05/tf-gcp-org/README.md

 gcloud auth activate-service-account --key-file=<service-account-keys>.json
 # check active gcloud configurations
 gcloud config configurations list
+# login to authenticate application-default GCP account
+gcloud auth application-default login
 ```

+> **Token Caching**: If you have been running Terraform commands for a long time, you may want to clear any cached tokens on your machine, as they can become invalid over time.
+To avoid token caching, we need to run the application default login command: `gcloud auth application-default login`.

-With this setup in place, we can now start using HCP Terraform to create resources on Google Cloud/
+With this setup in place, we can now start using HCP Terraform to create resources on Google Cloud.

 ## :wrench: Working with Terraform